 And to me, those five friends are my very own four-leaf clovers.
 When I met each of them at different stages of my life, I honestly didn’t know what they’d come to mean to me and how much of a difference they’d make in my life.
 I owe a part of who I am today…to them.
-I also owe how weird I am today to them (LOL).
+I also owe how weird I am today to them (lol).

 I met three of my best friends when I was only six years old.
 Can you believe that?
-We practically grew up together!
+We practically grew up together.

 The first of them was actually my first friend when I joined a new school in the 1st grade.
 She was so confident, so undaunted and so full of life.
 She knew how to make life tap according to her beats.
-And she’s the one who taught me how to live life in the most loopy, crazy way ever.
+And she’s the one who taught me how to live life in the loopiest, craziest way ever.
 She’s that person who comes like a storm into your life and sticks to you like a leech, never planning to leave.
-When we were younger and I was bit more of an introvert, she’d be the person to stand up to bullies or anyone who tried to lift a finger against me.
+When we were younger and I was a bit more of an introvert, she’d be the person to stand up to bullies or anyone who tried to lift a finger against me.
 Before I could even open my mouth, she’d already be by my side, shutting them up.
-She was also that friend who I could run to after an exam to laugh (and cry_ about my marks with.
+She was also that friend who I could run to after an exam to laugh (and cry) about my marks with.
 She did and always has known how to make any tense situation seem lighter and better.

 My other best friend who I also met when I was six years old, taught me how to be kind.
-How to feel gratitude for the things we have, how to appreciate others, how to be compassionate and most importantly, how to forgive.
-You can call her the ‘moral compass’ of my life.
+How to feel gratitude for the things we have, how to appreciate others, how to be compassionate, and most importantly, how to forgive.
+You can call her the ‘moral compass of my life.
 She’d always tell me when I wasn’t doing something right (and very bluntly she’d tell me lol).
 She was the one who inspired me to be…righteous I guess.
-Her integrity and level-headed approach to life has always been something I aspire to carry with me everywhere I go.
+Her integrity and level-headed approach to life have always been something I aspire to carry with me everywhere I go.

 My third best friend, who I also met in the 1st grade, taught me how to be strong.
 Well not taught.
 She showed it.
 Her beauty was in her strength.
 The way she’d stand up for herself, the way she’d say what was on her mind, the way she’d stand up to people who were being mean to her really inspired me.
 She wasn’t the kind to take bullshit…from anyone.
 I’ve never seen anyone as strong as she is.
 She’s a force of nature.
 She came into my life like a force.
 A force I haven’t been able to get rid of at all.
 She always says things like it is.
 If ‘real-talk’ was a person, it would definitely be her.
 She is someone I know I can depend on because of how genuine and real she is.

 I met my fifth and last best friend when I was twelve years old.
 When I first met her, I didn’t think we’d be best friends.
 Heck, not even close friends.
 But as time went by, I started to get a glimpse of what was behind that shy exterior of hers.
 She was so sweet, so calm and so positive.
 She was the calm amidst the chaos.
 She was also kind of my inner conscience.
 And without her, I don’t know how I would’ve survived school…or just life in general.
-She’s that friend you copy homework from, the friend who’ll lend you stationery right before an exam because you forgot yours and, she’s also the one to take blame for something you did.
+She’s that friend you copy homework from, the friend who’ll lend you stationery right before an exam because you forgot yours and, she’s also the one to take the blame for something you did.
 Her kindness and amiability are two of my favorite qualities that I hope to carry with me all the way.

 Many people wonder how one person can have five best friends.
 It’s not impossible.
 It’s the most amazing thing to have five people who are like your second family.
 We’ve all been through some crazy stuff, but if we didn’t have each other, I don’t know how life would’ve been.
 Boring, perhaps?